 - (a) The amount of classified information disclosed and the number of individuals to whom such information is disclosed must be limited to the absolute minimum necessary. - (b) If classified information must be transmitted, it must be transmitted via approved channels if possible or through the most secure and expeditious method if approved channels are not an option. - (c) A written description detailing what information is classified and the protection requirements for that information must be provided to the recipient. - (d) A briefing must be provided to the recipient(s) covering requirements for not disclosing the information. - (e) A nondisclosure agreement signed by the recipient(s) must be obtained. - (2) Notification and Reporting.
-The following individuals must be notified as soon as possible of any emergency release of classified information to an individual or individuals who are otherwise not eligible for suchaccess: - (a) For RD or FRD: the Associate Under Secretary for Environment, Health, Safety and Security; the head of the Departmental Element; and the Associate Administrator for Defense Nuclear Security; or - (b) For NSI: the appropriate DOE line management or ODFSA.
+The following individuals must be notified as soon as possible of any emergency release of classified information to an individual or individuals who are otherwise not eligible for such access: - (a) For RD or FRD: the Director, Office of Environment, Health, Safety and Security; the head of the Departmental Element; and the Associate Administrator for Defense Nuclear Security; or